 INTERPHONE Study Concludes Cell Phones Might or Might Not Cause Cancer

-The INTERPHONE study, the largest study ever undertaken to examine the possible links of cell phones to brain tumors, released its findings on May 17, 2010.
+The INTERPHONE study, the largest study ever undertaken to examine the possible links between cell phones and brain tumors, released its findings on May 17, 2010.
 The $25 million, 10-year long study of cell phone users in 13 countries, was coordinated by the International Agency for Research on Cancer (IARC) under the direction of the 21 member Interphone International Study Group.
 The study concluded:

 "Overall, no increase in risk of either glioma or meningioma [both are cancers] was observed in association with use of mobile phones.
 There were suggestions of an increased risk of glioma, and much less so meningioma, at the highest exposure levels, for ipsilateral exposures and, for glioma, for tumours in the temporal lobe.
 However, biases and errors limit the strength of the conclusions we can draw from these analyses and prevent a causal interpretation."

 Does the INTERPHONE study show that cell phones are safe?

 The US Food and Drug Administration stated the following in its May 17, 2010 article "No Evidence Linking Cell Phone Use to Risk of Brain Tumors," available at www.fda.gov: